ECOL330 Tropical Rainforest Ecology and Conservation

 Course frequency: Annually

-The students will be able to identify unique animal and plant characteristics of rainforests from each continent and understand the complexity of rainforest ecosystems.
+The students will be able to identify unique animal and plant characteristics of rainforests from each continent and understand the complexity of rainforest ecosystems in addition to the threats they face.

-The student will after the course have a deeper understanding of current conservation action and future scenarios, particularly related to human impacts.
+The student will after the course have a deeper understanding, and be able to discuss important aspects, of current challenges with rainforest conservation action and future scenarios, particularly related to human impacts.

 The candidate can seek academic guidance from course teachers during office hours.